dgaydukov/cert-aws/sa/files/sa.md

 * first (all zeros, 0) - specifies network
 * last (all ones, 255) - broadcast a message to every host on a network (ARP) Gateway - router specified on a host, which links the host's subnet to other networks.
 For ordinary users gateway - Internet provider, cause it connects them to Internet.
-Gateways regulate traffic between two dissimilar networks, while routers regulate traffic between similar networks Default gateway - ip address of router for particular network (for every network including Internet, router will have it's own ip address)
+Gateways regulate traffic between two non-similar networks, while routers regulate traffic between similar networks Default gateway - ip address of router for particular network (for every network including Internet, router will have it's own ip address)
 When you send packet, tcp/ip will use subnet mask to determine if ip address in the same subnet, in this case it will send packet further, if false - it will send it to default gateway.
 There are 2 types of networks: